tmwagency/labs-blog/_posts/2013-12-11-really-good-hyperlinks.md

 An overview of easing in animations by [Suresh V. Selvaraj](https://twitter.com/SureshVSelvaraj).

 ### [More efficient Grunt workflows](http://martineau.tv/blog/2013/12/more-efficient-grunt-workflows/)
-Some essential Grunt.js tips by [Zander Martineau](http://twitter.com/MrMartineau).
+Some essential Grunt.js tips from our very own [Zander Martineau](http://twitter.com/MrMartineau).

 ## Sites and services